rachelcluke/hygge-houseplants/README.md

 ## Icons

-During testing, the console indicated that an icon from Favicon was required as the 'logo' symbol for the browser tab.
-As a fitting icon, I downloaded and incoporated the film icon from [Favicon](https://favicon.io/ "Favicon").
+As an apt icon, I downloaded and incoporated the plant icon from [Favicon](https://favicon.io/ "Favicon").

 ## Breakpoints